senbox-org/snap-archetypes/README.md

     %userdir%\.IdeaIC[version]\system\Maven\Indices\UserArchetypes.xml

 This is an XML file that can be easily modified.
-For deleting a wrong registered archetypes, just delete the corresponding <archetype> element, inside <archetypes> list.
+For deleting a wrong registered archetype, just delete the corresponding <archetype> element, inside <archetypes> list.

 Enjoy developing!